What is a "complainant"?

 To what extent is intent considered during hearings/conferences?

 Intent is not considered.
-Hopefully, no one intends to cite their paper sources incorrectly or to deceive their professors.
-If you're not sure how to cite something, ask a writing tutor, or your professor; there are lots of on-campus resources.
+If you're not sure how to cite something, ask a writing tutor, your professor, or consult an online resource such as Purdue OWL.
 If you're not sure whether you can use a particular source on a test or if you're allowed to work with other people on an assignment, ask your professor.

-When someone is accused of breaking the Honor Code, a procedural advisor is chosen or assigned for the respondent.
+When someone is accused of breaking the Honor Code, the respondent is assigned a procedural advisor.
 Just as the title implies, this Honor Council member will answer any questions on how proceedings during a sanctioning conference or hearing will go.
 The procedural advisor does not speak for the respondent or act as a lawyer for them.
-This council member is a non-voting person during the hearing or sanctioning conference, acting as a resource and/or moral support for the respondent.
+Instead, they are there to offer information about the process; they do not vote or participate in deliberations during the hearing or sanctioning conference.

 What's a hearing like?

-This is not a trial—it is a formal investigation.
-A hearing is called when the evidence suggests a possible violation has occurred and the situation needs some clarification.
-Before the hearing, the respondent will have a procedural advisor for advice on options.
 The Honor Council chair acts as a non-voting convener for the proceedings.
-The respondent and complainant each present their account of what happened.
+Hearings begin with opening statements, where the respondent and complainant each present their account of what happened.
 Occasionally, witnesses are present to support the complainant or respondent.
-A panel of at least 5 council members listens to all information given and ask questions of the respondent, complainant, and the witnesses (this often takes several rounds of questioning).
-After the council is satisfied that all information has been given and clarified, each side has a chance to make a closing statement.
-The council then decides on whether a violation of the Code has occurred and, if so, what sanctions may be appropriate.
-If the student receives an unsatisfactory result, he or she can appeal the sanction to the president of the university.
+A panel of at least five council members listens to all the information and asks questions of the respondent, complainant, and witnesses.
+(This often takes several rounds of questioning.)
+After the Council is satisfied that it has heard and understood all of the evidence, the complainant and the respondent each make a closing statement.
+The Council then decides on whether a violation of the Code has occurred and, if so, what sanctions may be appropriate.
+A student may appeal the Honor Council's decision or sanction to the Provost within one week of receiving the communication of decision.

 If the respondent admits to the violation before the hearing and it is the first violation, the respondent can request a sanctioning conference.
 This proceeding essentially skips the whole questioning process of a hearing and assigns the sanction after a verbal confession is given.
-Fewer people are involved: the honor council advisor (who convenes the conference), the complainant, respondent, procedural advisor, and two honor council members.
+Fewer people are present at a sanctioning conference: the honor council advisor (who convenes the conference), the complainant, the respondent, the procedural advisor, and two honor council members.
 It is less formal in format than a hearing.
 This conference does not lessen the sanction but is significantly shorter than the hearing process.
-Because the student and professor are given opportunities to debate or question the sanction during the proceedings, there is no option for appeal after the conference.
+Because the student and professor are given opportunities to reject or question the sanction during the proceedings, there is no option for appeal after the conference.

 What are some possible sanctions?

-Depending on the violation, a sanction can range from a warning (if no violation was found, but the respondent's actions were questionable) to a zero on the assignment, or from an F in the course to suspension or expulsion.
-Educational sanctions, such as sessions at the Center for Academic Success to learn citation, are extensively assigned.
-The Council bases its sanctions on precedents (a list of sanctions given in previous cases) in order that the sanction will be consistent with others.
-Sanctions can be created or combined as necessary and are not limited to the list above.
+Depending on the violation, a sanction can range from a warning (if no violation was found, but the respondent's actions were questionable), to a zero on the assignment, to a zero on the assignment and a letter-grade reduction in the overall course grade--to suspension and even expulsion.
+The Council occasionally assigns Educational sanctions, such as sessions at the Center for Academic Success to learn citation.
+Whatever the sanction, though, it is on precedent (a list of sanctions given in previous cases), and the Council works hard to ensure that similar violations are similarly sanctioned.

 Why does the council record hearings and sanctioning conferences?